De-Panther/unity-webxr-export/Documentation/Getting-Started.md

 ![Import Sample Scene](unity-webxr-export-import-sample-scene.png)

 In `Project Settings > Player > Resolution and Presentation`, select `WebXR` as the `WebGL Template`.
-(If you are using Unity 2020.x you should use the 2020 templates)
+(If you are using Unity 2020.x and up you should use the 2020 templates)

 ![Resolution and Presentation](unity-webxr-export-resolution-and-presentation.png)